 #1 Tip for Making Slipcover Sewing Faster

-Whether you’re making just one slipcover for yourself or producing custom covers on a regular basis for clients, this tip for sewing faster will save you time and keep you organized.
+Whether you’re making just one slipcover for yourself or producing custom covers for clients, this tip for sewing faster will save you time and keep you organized.

 Cutting blue denim with scissors.

-Many years ago I worked in the men’s apparel industry as a product developer.
-My job included visiting factories in the US and abroad to evaluate sewing quality for all types of shirts, pants and jackets.
+Many years ago, I worked in the men’s apparel industry as a product developer.
+My job included visiting factories in the US and abroad to evaluate sewing quality for many types of shirts, pants and jackets.

 It was an eye opening experience, seeing how garments are manufactured in a factory with such speed and efficiency.